Strong Connectivity in Directed Graphs under Failures, with Application: Computing -vertex-connected components

 \begin{corollary} Let $D$ and $H$ be the dominator tree and the loop nesting forest, respectively, of a flow graph $G_s$.
 Suppose $x$ is a vertex in $c(u)$ such that $h(x) \not\in \widetilde{D}(u)$.
 Then the subgraph of $H$ induced by the vertices in $H(x) \cap c(u)$ is a tree rooted at $x$. \end{corollary} \begin{proof} Immediate from Lemma \ref{lemma:siblings-loop-nesting-forest}. \end{proof}

-\begin{theorem} Algorithm \textsf{HDVRB} runs in $O(m+n)$ time, or in $O(n)$ time if the dominator trees $D$ and $D^R$, and the loop nesting trees $H$ and $H^R$ are given as input. \end{theorem} \begin{proof} The initialization, including the computation of the $G^R$, takes $O(m+n)$ time.
+\begin{theorem} Algorithm \textsf{HDVRC} runs in $O(m+n)$ time, or in $O(n)$ time if the dominator trees $D$ and $D^R$, and the loop nesting trees $H$ and $H^R$ are given as input. \end{theorem} \begin{proof} The initialization, including the computation of the $G^R$, takes $O(m+n)$ time.
 The computation of the dominator and loop nesting trees also takes $O(m+n)$ time by~\cite{dominators:bgkrtw}.
-Given the dominator trees $D$ and $D^R$, we can compute the $c(u,v)$ sets in $O(n)$ time~\cite{LuigiGILP15}, and at the same time initialize the block forest $F$.
+Given the dominator trees $D$ and $D^R$, we can compute the $c(u,v)$ sets in $O(n)$ time~\cite{LuigiGILP15}, and at the same time initialize the component forest $F$.

-We consider now the time required to locate the appropriate set of blocks in lines 10 and 26.
-In line 10 (resp., line 26), this is done by iterating over the adjacency list of each vertex $v\in c(u)$ (resp., $v\in c^R(u)$) in the block forest $F$, and marking the block nodes that are visited at least twice.
-Now we bound the total number of vertices and nodes that we traverse in the block forest during this process.
-During the foreach loop in the ``forward'' (resp., ``reverse'') direction, we traverse every adjacency list of a vertex $v$ at most twice; the first time when $u=d(v)$ (resp., $u=d^R(v)$) and the second time when $u=v$.
-Also, for a given $u$, each block in the set $\mathcal{B}$ computed, in line 10 (resp., line 26), contains vertices in $c(u) \cup \{u\}$ (resp., $c^R(u) \cup \{u\}$).
-So the total number of vertices in the blocks of $\mathcal{B}$ in line 10 (resp., line 26) is at most $|c(u)|+1$ (resp., $|c^R(u)|+1$).
-Since, at any given time, $F$ contains at most $n-1$ blocks, it follows that each foreach loop (both ``forward'' and ``reverse'') runs in $O(n)$ time.
+We consider now the time required to locate the appropriate set of components in Lines 10 and 26.
+In Line 10 (resp., Line 26), this is done by iterating over the adjacency list of each vertex $v\in c(u)$ (resp., $v\in c^R(u)$) in the component forest $F$, and marking the component nodes that are visited at least twice.
+Now we bound the total number of vertices and nodes that we traverse in the component forest during this process.
+During the \textbf{foreach} loop in the ``forward'' (resp., ``reverse'') direction, we traverse every adjacency list of a vertex $v$ at most twice; the first time when $u=d(v)$ (resp., $u=d^R(v)$) and the second time when $u=v$.
+Also, for a given $u$, each component in the set $\mathcal{B}$ computed, in Line 10 (resp., Line 26), contains vertices in $c(u) \cup \{u\}$ (resp., $c^R(u) \cup \{u\}$).
+So the total number of vertices in the components of $\mathcal{B}$ in Line 10 (resp., Line 26) is at most $|c(u)|+1$ (resp., $|c^R(u)|+1$).
+Since, at any given time, $F$ contains at most $n-1$ components, it follows that each \textbf{foreach} loop (both ``forward'' and ``reverse'') runs in $O(n)$ time.